r-dbi/odbc/tests/testthat/_snaps/utils.md

       rethrow_database_error(msg, call = NULL)
     Condition
       Error:
-      i At 'nanodbc/nanodbc.cpp:1147', error 00000 from [Microsoft][ODBC Driver 18 for SQL Server].
+      !
+ODBC failed with error 00000 from [Microsoft][ODBC Driver 18 for SQL Server].
       x  Login timeout expired
       *  TCP Provider: Error code 0x2726
       *  A network-related or instance-specific error has occurred while establishing a connection to 127.0.0.1.
 Server is not found or not accessible.
 Check if instance name is correct and if SQL Server is configured to allow remote connections.
-For more information see SQL Server Books Online.
+For more information see SQL Server Books Online. i From 'nanodbc/nanodbc.cpp:1147'.

 # check_row.names()